-b.
 The percentage increase / decrease in remuneration of each Director, Chief Executive Officer, Chief Financial Officer, Company Secretary in the financial year:

-Sr. No. Name of Director % of increase / (decrease) in remuneration in the financial year 1.
-Mr. Chandraprakash Chopra, Managing Director (5.80%) 2.
-Mr. Mahaveerchand Chopra, Whole-time Director NA 3.
-Mr. Jitendra Chopra, Whole-time Director (30%) 4.
-Mr. Anand M. Jain, Chief Financial Officer (30%) 5.
-Ms. Kruti Shah, Company Secretary (20%)

-\ Mr. Mahveerchand Chopra ceased to be Whole-time Director of the Company w.e.f.
-December 15, 2020 due to death.
+Remuneration of Company Secretary was increased by 20% and remuneration of Chief Financial Officer (CFO) was increased by 20%.

-- The percentage decrease in the median remuneration of employees in the financial year: 6.90% - There are 120 Permanent employees on the rolls of the Company. - Average percentile decrease already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile decrease in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for decrease in the managerial remuneration::

-The total turnover of the Company is ₹ 14253.37 Lakhs, which is increased by 2003.32 Lakhs from the previous year turnover of ₹ 12250.05 Lakhs.
-Average decrease in the remuneration of employees is in line with the current market dynamics due to COVID 19 and as a measure to motivate the employees for better future performance to achieve organization's growth expectations.

-Information as per Rule 5(2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014

-The Statement showing the remuneration drawn by the top ten employees for the Financial Year 2020-21:

-The Company does not have any employee who has received remuneration during the financial year, which in aggregate exceeds ₹ 1.02 Cr.

-Further, Company does not have any employee who employed for the part of the year and was in receipt of remuneration for any part of that year exceeding ₹8.50 Lakhs per month.

-The statement containing the names of top ten employees will be made available on request sent to the Company on cs@camexltd.com.

-The Company affirms the remuneration is as per the remuneration policy of the Company.
+- c.
+The percentage increase in the median remuneration of employees in the financial year: 15% - d.
+There are 50 Permanent employees on the rolls of the Company. - e.
+Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration:: - The total turnover of the Company is ₹ 16153.72 Lakhs, which is increased by 1900.35 Lakhs from the previous year turnover of ₹ 14253.37 Lakhs.
+Average decrease in the remuneration of employees is in line with the current market dynamics due to COVID 19 and as a measure to motivate the employees for better future performance to achieve organization's growth expectations. - Information as per Rule 5(2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 - f.
+The Statement showing the remuneration drawn by the top ten employees for the Financial Year 2021-22: - The Company does not have any employee who has received remuneration during the financial year, which in aggregate exceeds ₹ 1.02 Cr. - Further, Company does not have any employee who employed for the part of the year and was in receipt of remuneration for any part of that year exceeding ₹8.50 Lakhs per month. - The statement containing the names of top ten employees will be made available on request sent to the Company on cs@camexltd.com. - g.
+The Company affirms that the remuneration is as per the remuneration policy of the Company.

-34. ANNUAL PERFORMANCE EVALUATION:
+35. ANNUAL PERFORMANCE EVALUATION: